CS683/METCS683/Assignments/ProjectTemplate.md

 ## Related Work

-*(This section should clearly describe all features/requirements that you plan to implement or have implemented for your application.
-You should separate them into three categories: essential, desirable and optional.
+*(This section should describe some similar apps and the similarities or differences between yours and other applications.
 )*

 ## Requirement Analysis and Testing